LiaoU3/Kick_Start/README.md

 Hellooooooooo ~
-These are mine solution of Kick Start !
+These are mine solution to Kick Start !
 If you have any problem or you have any thought of my solution, any contact is welcomed !